lancetipton/parkin/README.md

 ### Runtime Parsing
 * In some cases, a world value should be parsed during execution of a step, and not when the feature is parsed
-  * This can be useful in cases where one step sets a value to the world, and it used later in a futre step
+  * This can be useful in cases where one step sets a value to the world, and it used later in a future step
   * Example
     ```js
       // Parkin instance world object